michellechlin/Machine-Learning-Standford-Coursera/README.md

 ## General Info

 This repository is about use MATLAB a more theory-intensive course Andrew Ng's ML course using MATLAB programming on Coursera.
+Here contains the course materials and the exercises with my codes and assignment texts.

 ## Technologies
 I completed this course with: